H-1B Visa Stamping in India | Latest News, Documents & Process

 Eligibility for H-1B Stamping in India

-To be eligible for H-1B stamping in India, the United States Citizenship and Immigration Services (USCIS) must first approve your H-1B visa petition.
+To qualify for H-1B stamping in India, the United States Citizenship and Immigration Services (USCIS) must first approve your H-1B visa petition (I-129) filed by the sponsoring employer.

 The stamping process in India follows the guidelines and regulations set by both USCIS and the U.S. Department of State.
 Whether you’re applying for an initial H-1B visa, seeking a renewal, or changing employers, the process remains largely the same.